Professor of Iranian and Central Asian History, Near Eastern Languages and Civilizations, and the College

 The Aqquyunlu: Clan, Confederation, Empire, revised and expanded edition.
 Salt Lake City: University of Utah Press, 1999.

 Fadlullah Khunji-Isfahani's Tarikh-i Alam-ara-yi Amini.
 Persian text edited by John E. Woods with an abridged English translation by Vladimir Minorsky, revised and augmented by John E. Woods.
 London: Royal Asiatic Society, 1992 [released 1993].

 "Timur's Genealogy."
-Intellectual Studies on Islam, Essays Written in Honor of Martin B. Dickson.
-Edited by Michel M. Mazzaoui and Vera B. Moreen.
+In Intellectual Studies on Islam: Essays Written in Honor of Martin B. Dickson, edited by Michel M. Mazzaoui and Vera B. Moreen.
 Salt Lake City: University of Utah Press, 1990.

 The Timurid Dynasty.
 Papers on Inner Asia No. 14.
 Bloomington: Research Institute for Inner Asian Studies, Indiana University, 1990.

 "The Rise of Timurid Historiography."
 Journal of Near Eastern Studies 48 (1987).